wayou/ttwns.github.io/source/_posts/2012-07-01-treader-the-traveling-twins's-first-app-will-be-launched-within-few-weeks.markdown

 ---
 title: TReader - The Traveling Twins's first app will be launched within few weeks!!
+excerpt: "It can, it just needs time and effort.
+And it won't happen without us, together, trying.
+Publisher needs to be re-educated, so are readers.
+We all need to sacrifice a little to create a beautiful world."
 author: aleftie
 language: English
 categories: